ibm-cloud-docs/satellite/locations.md

 The number of clusters depends on the size of your clusters and the size of the hosts that you use for the {{site.data.keyword.satelliteshort}} location control plane.
 You must scale up the control plane hosts in multiples of 3, such as 6, 9, or 12.

-The following tables provide examples of the number of hosts that the control plane must have to run the masters for various combinations of clusters and worker nodes.
+The following tables provide examples of the number of hosts that the control plane must have to run the masters for various combinations of clusters and worker nodes, for informational purposes only.
 The size of the hosts that run the control plane, **4 vCPU and 16GB RAM** or **16 vCPU and 64GB RAM**, affect the numbers of clusters and worker nodes that are possible in the location.
+Keep in mind that actual performance requirements depend on many factors, such as the underlying CPU performance and control plane usage by the applications that run in the location.

 | Number of control plane hosts | Max clusters in location | Example of max worker nodes in location | Max cluster size |
 | --- | --- | --- | --- |